Bowarc/Bowarc/README.md

 Small dev trying to learn.

-I started with python but now i mosly use rust
+I started with python but now i mostly use rust

 <!--